 The meat was tender and flavourful and the sauce was delicious.
 My daughter ate it without any complaints and the rest of us kept adding more and more sauce, mixing it with the pasta.
 This is definitely a dish I will make again.

-Beef in Dark Beer and Sweet and Sour Sauce, Recipe by Ivy
+Beef or Veal in Dark Beer and Sweet and Sour Sauce, Recipe by Ivy

-- 1 kilo veal top round roast (in Greece it is called noua or stroggylo, which means round)
+- 1 kilo beef or veal top round roast (in Greece it is called noua or stroggylo, which means round)